joedski/dag-progress/README.md

 ### Single Vertex Paths

-A single Vertex will, if does not have `progress: false`, have the Progress value 1.
-If it does have `progress: false` then it's a undefined, though will probably result in a div-by-0 error, which makes you a bad person who should feel bad.
+A single Vertex will, if does _not_ have `weight: 0`, have the Progress value 1.
+If it _does_ have `weight: 0` then it's a NaN which makes you a bad person who should feel bad.